steevepay/babyfoot-manager/README.md

 ### Installation through docker-compose

-Make sure you have installed docker-compose and docker before continu, otherwhise [install here](https://docs.docker.com/install/).
+Make sure you have installed docker-compose and docker before continuing, otherwise [install here](https://docs.docker.com/install/).

-You must create a the root directory an env file called ".env" with the following configuration:
+You must create a the root directory with an env file called ".env" with the following configuration:
 ```js
 PORT=3010 // Server port
 PGHOST='babyfoot.db' // Postgresql Host by docker